1 and 2 Days Couple’s Intensives and 2 Days Couple’s Workshops are offered locally, nationally and internationally.

 A word from Yamel:

 My now husband came into the picture in the midst of that wave of change and literally swept me off my feet.
-He too, was looking for meaning, love and belonging but also afraid to entrust his heart fully as nothing had been forever for him either.
+He too, was looking for meaning, love and belonging but also afraid to entrust his heart fully as his early years were plagued with big inconsistencies.
 He longed to be needed but was scared of real intimacy; I wanted real intimacy but not all the time!!!
 We both longed to be accepted, understood and heard by each other but afraid to risk being hurt, only, were unaware of it, so inadvertently closeness and distance became a way of relating: when it was good, it was awesome and when we got too close, one of us would do something that created distance and so it went.
 We then embarked on our own life journey.
-Fast forward 29 years, many stories later, the challenging and awesome task of bringing up 3 children, having our own business and careers and immense love for one another held us together, yet, a few years ago we were struck by a major relationship crisis, which brought my husband and I both to our knees.
+Fast forward 31 years, many stories later, the challenging and awesome task of bringing up 3 children, having our own business and careers and immense love for one another held us together, yet, a few years ago we were struck by a major relationship crisis, which brought my husband and I both to our knees.
 Talk about learning and growing from conflict!
 Indeed, we did.
 The growth that came with that experience (with help, courage, commitment and humbleness) elevated our relationship to a most intimate, real and loving marital adventure, the one we had dreamt about but had not, until then, learned how to experience fully.

-We broke the cycle of survival and embraced total connection.
+We broke the cycle of survival and embraced a more genuine, meaningful and realistic relationship.

-HOW DOES A COUPLE TRANSFORM SURVIVAL MODE TO TOTAL CONNECTION?
+HOW DOES A COUPLE TRANSFORM SURVIVAL MODE TO DEEP CONNECTION?

 The human brain has plasticity.
 What that means is that it is capable, given the right conditions, to adapt to new learnings and develop new neuropathways, which serve to “prune” undesirable behaviors and through practice and key interventions, create new ones, learn how to utilize emotions as navigational tools and also, reconsolidate.
-This is “core” change, vs. “surface” change by learning to negotiate, compromise and “give in”.
-The latter are good skills to have in business, but don’t do much good in marriages that want REAL intimacy and an indestructible bond.
+This is “core” change, vs. “surface” change by learning to negotiate, compromise and lead with the functional adult part of us.

 The brain, once “opened” through “emotional presence” mutually activates mirror neurons (another brain).
 The careful and timely process of the therapist leading it, accomplishes this process.
 The brain has a “window” of 5 hours once activated, and it is then vulnerable and able to allow the amygdala, the part of the brain in charge of detecting threat and activate the fear response, to start taming.